cubeapm/docs/docs/instrumentation/opentelemetry/java.md

 OTEL_JAVAAGENT_DEBUG=true
 ```

-Also, traces exporter can be changed from `otlp` to `logging` to output traces on console.
+Also, traces exporter can be changed from `otlp` to `console` to output traces on console.

 The following command can be tried on the application host server to check connectivity to CubeAPM server(s):